 a.
 Intersection.
-Whenever a Minor street intersects a street of higher or equal classification, a tangent length (as measured in a straight line from the nearest gutter flowline of the intersected street to the point on the centerline of curvature in the intersecting street) shall be provided for a safe sight distance and safe traffic operation.
-The minimum required tangent lengths indicated in Table 7-3Table 7-3Table 7-3Table 7-3Table 7-4Table carried through the intersection.
+Whenever a street intersects a street of higher or equal classification, a tangent length (as measured in a straight line from the nearest gutter flowline of the intersected street to the point on the centerline of the intersecting street) shall be provided for safe sight distance and safe traffic operation.
+The minimum required tangent lengths indicated in Table 7-3 and Table 7-4 apply to the, the leg(s) for which the crown is not carried through the intersection.
 The angle of departure shall not exceed 10 degrees for the length of tangent.
+Alternatively, in constrained re-development areas, with approval of the local entity engineer, all or a portion of the minimum tangent length may be measured within a curve so long as the there is no more than a 10-degree departure from the point where the curve centerline intersects the gutter flowline of the intersected street.

 Chapter 7 - STREET DESIGN AND TECHNICAL CRITERIA Section 7.4 General Design Elements b.
 Reverse Curves.
-The tangent between reverse curves shall be no less than the length shown in Table 7-3 Table 7-4 Table 7-4 Table 7-4 Table 7-4
+The tangent between reverse curves shall be no less than the length shown in Table 7-3 and Table 7-4.